eagroom/IntroToRPresentation/index.md

 ## Why Cont.

-This was very exciting to M.D.
-Anderson who asked Baggerly's group to evaluate the Potti group's tools for predicting whether given patients would respond to different chemotherapies
+This was very exciting to the MD Anderson Cancer Center.
+They asked Baggerly's group to evaluate this new tool.

 What Baggerly found was poor data analysis as several steps along the way.
 Easy things like mis-labeling of data.
-But this caused patients to not get the drugs that it is predicted their cancer would respond best to!
+This caused patients to not get the drugs that it is predicted their cancer would respond best to!

-"Intuition in high through put biology is poor" in other words... we need impartial engineers who care deeply about the process and the math data is curated through so that the doctors can geneticist can learn factual things from the data.
+"Intuition in high through put biology is poor" -Keith Baggerly

+In other words... we need impartial engineers who care deeply about the process and the math the data is curated through so that doctors, geneticist, ect. can learn factual things from the data and draw acurate conclusions.

+*** =pnotes
+Their theory was sound
+the source data was good
+Humans are ppor furtone tellers

+Off my soap box and on to the good stuff

 ---

 ## What is R

 * R is an <b>interactive</b> system for statistical computation and graphics.
-It consists of a language `plus a run-time environment with graphics`, a debugger, access to certain system functions, and the ability to run programs stored in script files.
+It consists of a language `plus a run-time environment with graphics`, a debugger, and the ability to run programs stored in script files.
+It is open source.

 > * R is a dialect of the S language.

 > * S is a language that was developed by John Chambers and others at Bell Labs.
 It was initiated in 1976 as an internal statistical analysis environment-originally implemented as Fortran libraries.
 (In 1988 the system was rewritten in C)

-> * "[W]e wanted users to be able to begin in an interactive environment, where they did not consciously think of themselves as programming.
-Then as their needs became clearer and their sophistication increased, they should be able to slide gradually into programming, when the language and system aspects would become more important."
+> * "[W]e wanted users to be able to begin in an <b>interactive</b> environment, where they did not consciously think of themselves as programming.
+Then as their needs became clearer and their sophistication increased, they should be able to <b>slide gradually into programming</b>, when the language and system aspects would become more important."
 John Chambers

+*** =pnotes
+Good for newbie programmers, but can be harder for others
+Not written as a programming lanuage first, but an interactive environemnet first.

 ---